snowkylin/tensorflow-handbook/source/en/static.rst

     grad = optimizer.compute_gradients(loss)
     train_op = optimizer.apply_gradients(grad)

 Here, we first instantiate a gradient descent optimizer ``tf.train.GradientDescentOptimizer()`` in TensorFlow and set the learning rate.
-Then use its ``compute_gradients(loss)`` method to find the gradient of ``loss`` for all variables (parameters).
-Finally, through the method ``apply_gradients(grad)``, the variables (parameters) are updated by the gradient according to the previously calculated gradient.
+Then use its ``compute_gradients(loss)`` method to find the gradients of ``loss`` with regard to all variables (parameters).
+Finally, through the method ``apply_gradients(grad)``, the variables (parameters) are updated according to the previously calculated gradients.

-Those three lines of code are equivalent to following line of code:
+These three lines of code are equivalent to the following line of code:

 .. code-block:: python